bentomhall/nih-system/lineages/Cultures.md

 ***Coin Counter***: You can buy for a 10% discount and sell for a 10% markup (ie 55% of stock price for normal gear or 110% for treasures and trade goods sold at full value normally).

+***Babyl-dweller***: You know the *lesser gift of tongues* incantation and can perform it without a ritual scroll and without expending the component.

 ##### Maritime

 ***Region***: Byssia, Serpent Dominion, Southshore